aras-p/aras-p.hugo/content/blog/2008-02-20-dogfooding-peaninjas-part-1.markdown

 It's a left ramp mesh!
 So much for fancy [asset auto-importing](http://unity3d.com/unity/features/asset-importing) functionality, when you don't know how to use those 3D apps :)

 [{% img left http://aras-p.info/blog/wp-content/uploads/2008/02/peas080216b.thumbnail.png 'Physics!' %}](http://aras-p.info/blog/wp-content/uploads/2008/02/peas080216b.png)
-[{% img right http://aras-p.info/blog/wp-content/uploads/2008/02/peas080216c.thumbnail.png 'Pea stack' %}](http://aras-p.info/blog/wp-content/uploads/2008/02/peas080216c.png)After a while I've got peas being controlled by physics, colliding with level and so on.
+[{{<imgright src="http://aras-p.info/blog/wp-content/uploads/2008/02/peas080216c.thumbnail.png" title="'Pea stack'">}}](http://aras-p.info/blog/wp-content/uploads/2008/02/peas080216c.png)After a while I've got peas being controlled by physics, colliding with level and so on.
 Physics is very bad for productivity, as I ended up just playing around with pea-stacks!

 So far there's no _game_ yet...
 Next up: implement some AI for the peas, so they can wander around, climb the walls, fall down and bounce around.
 I guess that will be more work and less playing around...
 We'll see.